Robovalidator/harmony_autobidder/README.md

   -l, --html          Whether or not to print html
-  -j, --json          Whether or not to output json -e, --raise_errors  Whether or not to let errors stop execution
+  -j, --json          Whether or not to output json -e, --raise_errors  Whether or not to let errors stop execution -d, --disable_bidding  If set then disable bidding and just output information
 ```